Connected Product Foundation User Guide

 Required Dashboard Context

 The CPF is designed around the concept of large collections of similar devices all sharing the same dashboard.
-To facilite this, dashboards for the CPF must have a Device ID Context Variable named deviceId
+To facilitate this, dashboards for the CPF must have a Device ID Context Variable named deviceId

 .
 When a device is selected, the CPF will find the matching dashboard based on the device’s recipe and automatically set the deviceId